 Universal Infant Free School Meals

 Every child in Reception, Year 1 and Year 2 is entitled to a Universal Infant Free School Meal.
-Each school is responsible for providing this and they may ask you to complete an application form to show that you require a meal for your child or children.
+Each school is responsible for providing this and they may ask you to fill in an application form to show that you require a meal for your child or children.
 Therefore, please contact your school to discuss arranging a meal, or fill in the Universal Infant Free School Meal application form and hand it in to your child's school.